Local Water Supply

 The Mary Rhodes Pipeline was completed in September 1998 and extends 101 miles from Lake Texana near Edna, Texas.
 The pipeline delivers water to the O.N.
 Stevens Water Treatment Plant in Corpus Christi.

 Future Water Supply

-In 1999, the City of Corpus Christi concluded the purcha se of 35,000 acre feet per year of water rights in the Colorado River from the Garwood Irrigation Company.
+In 1999, the City of Corpus Christi concluded the purchase of 35,000 acre-feet per year of water rights in the Colorado River from the Garwood Irrigation Company.
 These water rights are now permitted for transfer and use in the Corpus Christi service area.
-This water will be transported to Corpus Christi via a pipeline that will be constructed at some future date from the Colorado River connecting into the Mary Rhodes Pipeline at Lake Texana.
+This water will be transported to Corpus Christi via a pipeline that will be constructed at some future date from the Colorado River connecting to the Mary Rhodes Pipeline at Lake Texana.

 A subcommittee of the Regional Water Supply Task Force has recommended the future evaluation of the economics of seawater or brackish water desalination for the area.
 The cost of desalination remains higher than the cost of acquiring additional freshwater resources.